 In the US, businesses should only register once they’ve identified where they have nexus, either through a physical connection or economic nexus standard or any other requirement of the state.
 No matter which type of products you sell (e.g., digital goods, services, or physical products), your registration process remains the same.

-How to register for sales tax in the US
+How to register for a sales tax permit in the US

 Since each state has its own sales tax authority, you must individually register to collect sales tax in states where you have met tax registration requirements.
-To register, start by going to the state tax authority website.
+To register for a sales tax permit, start by going to the state tax authority website.
 You can find the link for each state here.

 There is an exemption for states participating in the Streamlined Sales and Use Tax Agreement (SSUTA).
 This agreement was created to try and simplify the sales tax registration process.
 Currently, 24 states have passed legislation to conform to SSUTA: Arkansas, Georgia, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.
 Sellers can register for the Streamlined Sales Tax Registration System (SSTRS) here.
 Once registered, users will set up accounts individually with each state and will need to separately register if they have sales tax obligations in any non-SSUTA-conforming state.